chrishah/MITObim/README.md

 3. Tthymallus-COI-partial-HQ961018.fasta - partial COI sequence of _T. thymallus_ (Genbank acc.
 HQ961018).

-The archive testdata2 (to be uploaded soon) contains three files:

-1. pooled-150bp-300sd50-interleaved.fastq - mixed dataset containing 6000 simulated reads for the mt genomes of _T. thymallus_ (Genbank acc.
-FJ853655) and _S. alpinus_ (Genbank acc.
-NC_000861), respectively.

-2. Tthymallus-COI-FJ853655.fasta - 1200 bp COI sequence of _T. thymallus_ extracted from the mt genome used for read simulation (Genbank acc.
-FJ853655).

-3. Salpinus-COI-NC_000861.fasta - 1200 bp COI seqeuence of _S. alpinus_ extracted from the mt genome used for read simulation (Genbank acc.
-NC_000861).

 TUTORIAL I: reconstruction of a mitochondrial genome using a two step procedure
 -------------------------------------------------------------------------------